As India is the birthplace of yoga where better in the world to take a yoga retreat!

 From Rishikesh, ‘the yoga capital of the world’ at the foot of the Himalayas, to luscious and laidback Kerala – there are no shortage of yoga retreats in India.

 Tips for choosing a yoga retreat in Goa

-North Goa is becoming known as a lively party destination but in South Goa there are still many amazing and potentially life changing yoga retreats and yoga teacher training courses in Goa that offer every style of yoga for all levels and budgets.
+North Goa is becoming known as a lively party destination, but in South Goa there are still many relaxing and potentially life changing yoga retreats and yoga teacher training courses in Goa that offer every style of yoga for all levels and budgets.

 Pin Me 😉